 A government task force is created with the purpose of curbing misclassification and tax fraud.
 Task forces have been created with a variety of purposes.
 These include: to have yearly reporting on misclassification, to send misclassification reports to an investigator, to access the extent of the problem and make legislative recommendations to the general assembly.

-Watch for tax fraud and misclassified workers on job sites.
+Watch for tax fraud and misclassified workers on jobs.

-Let others know about tax fraud and what they can do to help.
+Let others know about tax fraud and what they can do.

-Attend tax fraud related meetings to show impact on real workers.
+Attend tax fraud related meetings to show the impact on real workers.

 Patronize and support companies that hire local workers.